Anorexia athletica: Causes

 There is not one single cause of anorexia athletica, but many factors that are involved in the disorder.
 Research has shown that an area on chromosome 1 is linked to anorexia nervosa-sports anorexia.
 Thus, a person is more likely to have anorexia athletica if someone in their immediate family has had the disorder.
-Not only genetics, but also the environment a person is in, has a major impact on the disorder.
+Besides genetics, the environment a person is in, has a major impact on the disorder.
 Coaches and parents often suggest to their athlete/child to lose weight in order to perform better.

-Sports such as figure skating, ballet, and gymnastics promote both male and female athletes to have a thin figure.
-Other research has grouped sports according to the characteristics that may increase the prevalence in certain types of sports.
-For example the pursuit of a certain body aesthetic in gymnastics, the need to be in a certain weight categorisation in order to compete in judo or endurance sports such as running where weight and performance are closely linked.
+Sports such as figure skating, ballet, gymnastics, and cheerleading promote the ideal of a thin figure for both male and female athletes.
+There has been research into the prevalence in certain types of sports.
+For example, the pursuit of a certain body aesthetic in gymnastics, the need to be in a certain weight categorisation in order to compete in judo, or endurance sports such as running where weight and performance are closely linked.
+Other sports with a high possibility of anorexia athletica are rowing, dancing, ski jumping, cross-country skiing and biathlon.

 Females who partake in sports can develop a syndrome known as the triad.
 The female athlete triad was recognized in 1992 and is defined as a spectrum disorder of three interrelated components: (1) low energy availability due to disordered eating, eating disorder, or lack of nutrition relative to caloric expenditure; (2) menstrual dysfunction; and (3) low bone mineral density (BMD).
 The media play a very significant role in pressuring athletes to have the perfect body and to be thin, which can also trigger sports anorexia.